Glossary

 Bone Marrow Biopsy A procedure used to remove soft tissue, called marrow, from inside the bone.
 A reading of a Bone Marrow Biopsy to detect the amount of fibrosis in the bone marrow is often used in part to diagnose myelofibrosis.

 Compendia In the pharmaceutical industry, a compendium is a comprehensive listing of drugs.
 It typically includes a summary of the pharmacologic characteristics of each listed drug or biological; information on dosage; and, often, recommended uses for specific diseases.
 The current recognized compendia for off-label cancer drugs are: American Hospital Formulary Service Drug Information (AHFS-DI), National Comprehensive Cancer Network (NCCN) Drugs and Biologics, Clinical Pharmacology, and Thompson Reuters- DrugDex.
-The accepted compendia contain listings of FDA Approved drugs.
-For each drug, there is also a list of cancer diseases that are considered favorable for off-label use.
-A disease gets added to the drug compendia for off-label purposes based on a review process that includes evidence from peer review journals, phase II studies, support from the drug company and physicians.
-The compendia listings serve as a strong guide, but not requirement, for insurance companies in considerations for coverage of off-label cancer drugs.

 Complete Blood Count (CBC) A blood test used to evaluate your overall health and detect a wide range of disorders.
-Used in diagnosing someone with PV, ET and MF among other conditions.
-A complete blood count test measures several components and features of your blood, including: Red blood cells, which carry oxygen.
+Used in diagnosing someone with ET, PV, and MF among other conditions.
+A complete blood count test measures several components and features of your blood, including: red blood cells, which carry oxygen.

 Cytoreductive Reducing the number of cells.